-- (a) Attends training in how to be an effective vice chair prior to assuming the role. - (b) Serves as the presiding officer in the absence of the chair. - (c) Joins board or commission chairs in meetings with Council in a study session setting on a regular schedule at least annually, per Section G.(II)(h)., quarterly or otherwise schedule. - H. Meetings, Attendance and Quorums (see also Council Policy 7.3.8 Posting of Agendas and Procedure for Confirming Proper Posting and Notice of Meetings)
+- (a) Attends training in how to be an effective vice chair prior to assuming the role. - (b) Serves as the presiding officer in the absence of the chair. - (c) Joins board or commission chairs in meetings with Council in a study session setting on a regular, quarterly or otherwise schedule. - H. Meetings, Attendance and Quorums (see also Council Policy 7.3.8 Posting of Agendas and Procedure for Confirming Proper Posting and Notice of Meetings)